MoveScope

 Questions people usually have at this stage

-What should Americans verify before choosing Costa Rica?
+What should Americans verify before committing to Costa Rica?